 Into this fray comes a sweet young lass by the name of Victoria Napolitano, a Republican candidate for town council who, at 24 years old, believes she has what it takes to make this town a better place.
 I don’t know whether to laugh or cry!
 I can’t even tell you what I was doing when I was 24 except that I was living in Chicago.
 I plead the Fifth on everything else.

-When I saw the Republican slate, my curiosity was piqued.
+, my curiosity was piqued.
 I was happy to see another woman might be joining Stacey Jordan, then surprised to find out Victoria was such a young’un.
 I decided I needed to have a sit-down with her and say things like, “Are you crazy?
 Have you seen what’s been going on with town council this year?
 Do you have a death wish?
 A library card?”

 All kidding aside, Victoria is a Jersey girl who has lived in Moorestown for all of three years.
 There are people who have lived here for 15 years, 30 years, yet they never felt called to serve on town council.
 How is it that this fresh-faced young woman, three years in, thinks she can make a difference in our town?

 Victoria is quick to say that she is ready to rumble.
 The antics of town council this year have not scared her.
 On the contrary, she has been inspired by the disharmony to help set things right.

 "I’m impressed with how people care for this town and care for the big issues," she said.
 "I want to make this town better."

 She also believes the Republican slate, which has clearly stated they are against depleting the Open Space Fund for field improvements, is a team that is good at finding a consensus.
 “We believe in compromise,” she avowed, when I quizzed her about the testy turf issue.
 “I have never felt that it was necessary to use the Open Space funds for field improvements," she said.
 "It is a great project, to be sure, but I’m very disappointed in the negative way it was handled.”